rails/activerecord-deprecated_finders/README.md

 Post.find(:all, conditions: { published_on: 2.weeks.ago }, limit: 5)
 ```

-It will be a dependency of Rails 4.0 to provide to deprecated
+It will be a dependency of Rails 4.0 to provide the deprecated
 functionality.

 It will be removed as a dependency in Rails 4.1, but users can manually